pingcap/community/special-interest-groups/sig-weir/README.md

 # Weir Special Interest Group(Weir SIG)

+A weir is a low barrier which is built across a river in order to control or direct the flow of water.
+Project Weir mainly focuses on controlling SQL flows, which is similar to a weir built across TiDB clusters.
 Weir SIG covers the Proxy or Database Mesh for TiDB.
 Our work includes

 * A Proxy or Database Mesh for TiDB which can replace Layer 4 load balancing such as SLB+Haproxy but can understand sql semantics.